MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results.md

 #### Clean up
 After all troubleshooting is complete, remember to recreate the original unification configuration.

-If you need help restoring the previous state reach out to support.
+If you need help with restoring the previous configuration, reach out to support.

 ## Step 3: Resolving unification results
-Depending on where your unexpected result is, you may need to verify different output tables.
+Depending on where your unexpected result is, you can need to verify different output tables.
 See an [example of explaining a unification result](#example).

 ### Deduplication
-To verify if deduplication is behaving as expected, cross check the following:
+To verify if deduplication is behaving as expected, cross check:
 - Source data of problematic result
 - Deduplication configuration